garris/TremulaJS/README.md

 ![Smaller icon](docs/vimeo.png)

-The TremulaJS project began as an exercise to create an Apple-style momentum-scroller for Javascript UI projects.
+The TremulaJS project began as an exercise to create an Apple-style momentum-scroller for Javascript.
 The project eventually grew into a tool able to synthesize live visual content feeds into compelling path-based interactions.

-TremulaJS has been tested in production and is working in all modern browsers (yes, including IE.)
+TremulaJS has been extensively tested and is compatible with all recent versions of iOS Safari, Chrome, OS X Safari, FF, IE. TremulaJS is currently in use on Art.com.

 TremulaJS was developed by [Garris Shipon](http://garriss.wordpress.com/) at [Art.com Labs](http://art.com/).
+Open Sourced under The MIT License

 **follow [@garris](https://twitter.com/garris)**
 **contact** <garris.shipon@gmail.com>